 - Oyster crackers

-- Heat oil in a large skillet over medium-high heat.
-Add garlic and half of the onions and cook, stirring occasionally, until lightly browned, 5–6 minutes.
-Add beef, chili powder, cinnamon, allspice, cloves, cumin, oregano, nutmeg, celery seed, bay leaf, and salt and pepper and cook, stirring occasionally, until well browned, 6–8 minutes.
-Tilt skillet and spoon out and discard any accumulated fat.
-Add tomato sauce, cocoa powder, and 1 cup water; bring to a boil.
-Reduce heat to medium-low and cook, partially covered, until somewhat thick, about 25 minutes.
+- To a large cast-iron skillet set over medium-high heat, add the garlic and half of the onions and cook, stirring occasionally, until golden, 5–6 minutes.
+Add the beef, chili powder, cinnamon, oregano, allspice, celery seed, cloves, cumin, nutmeg, bay leaf, and salt and black pepper to taste and cook, stirring occasionally, until the beef is browned, 6–8 minutes.
+Tilt the skillet and spoon out and discard any accumulated fat.
+Turn the heat to medium-high and add the tomato sauce, cocoa powder, and 1 cup water.
+When the liquid boils, turn the heat to medium-low and cook, partially covered, until thickened slightly, 25 minutes.